chung-leong/react-seq/examples/payment/README.md

     }
 ```

-Initially, we don't know what is the user's preferred method of payment.
+Initially, we don't know what is the user's preferred payment method.
 So we show the selection screen.
 Later, if
 for some reason we need to start over, we skip this step.

 We use the `yield` operator to hand contents to React.
 Here we have a `<PaymentSelectionScreen />`.
 Its `onSelect` is